anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

     adoption of the pledge in the domain based on the voucher request.
 Nevertheless, it may not have sufficient information for authorizing the certification request.
-  If the authorization is done off-site, the domain registrar forwards the certification request to the RA to perform the authorization there.
+  If the authorization is done off-site, the domain registrar MUST forward the certification request to the RA to perform the authorization there.
-  Note that this requires that the certification request object includes a proof of origin such that the authorization to be based on the included pledge identity information.
-As
+  In this case  the certification request object MUST include a proof of origin such that the authorization to be based on the included pledge identity information.
-    stated above, this can be done by an additional signature using the IDevID.
+  As stated above, this SHOULD be done by an additional signature using the IDevID.
-    The domain registrar here acts as an enrollment proxy or local registration authority.
+    The domain registrar here MAY act as an enrollment proxy or local registration authority.
 It is also able to handle the situation that it has only intermittent connection to an off-site PKI by storing the authenticated certification request and